 There are three different kinds of reverse mortgages: home equity conversion mortgages, single-purpose reverse mortgages and proprietary reverse mortgages.

 Home equity conversion mortgages, also known as HECMs, is the most popular type of reverse mortgage.
-HECMs are insured by the Federal Housing Administration, though the money still comes from private lenders.
+HECMs are insured by the Federal Housing Administration, though the money still comes from private mortgage lenders.
 You will be required to receive borrower counseling before you can get an HECM.

 Single-purpose reverse mortgages are different from other reverse mortgages because the lender specifies what the money can be used for, such as home renovations.
 According to the Federal Trade Commission, these are available through some state or local government agencies and nonprofits.